hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 # Backtracking

-* Brute-force approach
+* **Brute-force approach**

+* Backtracking is the process of **DFS a n-ary decision tree** to get the final solution. **Each node stores a part of valid answer**. **If you traverse the whole tree and collect the answers at the leaf nodes, you will get all valid solutions**.

+* A decision tree consists of three types of nodes:

+  * Decision nodes – typically represented by squares

+  * Chance nodes – typically represented by circles

+  * End nodes – typically represented by triangles

-* There are multiple solutions and you want all of them
+* There are three considerations on each node:

-* DFS a solution tree (**state space tree**), every leaf node stores a legal or illegal solution, collect all of them with the help of bounding function (examine the solution legal or not)

-* For each node, considerring

-  * Path: the decision already made
+  * **Path**: the choices that have been made
-  * Options: the decisions that can be made at the moment
+  * **Choice list**: the choices that can be made at this chance node
-  * End: reaching the end of a solution tree, no more options that can be chosen
+  * **End condition**: the condition for reaching the bottom of the decision tree where you cannot make any more choices

 * Framework

   * ```java
-    void backtrack(path, options):
+    Result result;

+    void backtrack(Path path, Choice choice_list)
-        if bound(path):
+      	if (end condition)
         		result.add(path)
             return

-        for option in options:
+    		for choice : choice_list:
-            make decision
+            // make a choice
+            choice_list.remove(choice)
+            path.add(choice)

-            backtrack(path, options)
+            backtrack(path, choice_list)

-            revoke decision
+            // undo the choice
+            path.remove(choice)
+            choice_list.add(choice)
     ```

-* **Backtracking combines preorder, "inorder", postorder DFS for a non-binary tree**

-## :bulb: Permutation & Subset and Combination
+## :bulb: Permutation, Combination, Subset

 * Three variations
   * Distinct values, only selected once
-  * Dulplicate values, only selected once
+  * Duplicate values, only selected once
   * Distince values, can be selected more than once

 ### :bulb: First Viriation